llamousse/api-capstone-find-my-coffee/README.md

 * Search for coffeeshops in various cities
 * See a list of coffeeshops from the city searched
 * Visualize coffeeshop locations via Google Maps
-* Visit the business Yelp page from results page on a new page
+* Visit the business Yelp page from results page

 ## Live Site
 You can experience Find My Coffee at: https://mighty-dawn-17049.herokuapp.com/